 Eric Barnhill on Cognition, Movement, and Music

-I interviewed Eric Barnhill on "Cognition, Movement, and Music" on 17 April 2013.
-Listen to or download this episode of Philosophy in Action Radio below.
+I interviewed Eric Barnhill on "Cognition, Movement, and Music" on Philosophy in Action Radio on Wednesday, 17 April 2013.
+You can listen to or download the podcast below.

 How does cognition connect to physical movement, tone, and rhythm?
 Can moving to music help the development of cognitive skills and capacities, particularly in children?

 Eric Barnhill is a Juilliard-trained concert pianist and the creator of Cognitive Eurhythmics music movement therapy.
 He is pursuing a Ph.D in medical physics at the University of Edinburgh, where he studies brain-muscle interaction using magnetic resonance physics.

 - Duration: 1:02:34

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: